-UCA grants full-time, benefits-eligible employees time off with pay to observe the following holidays:
+The University grants full-time, benefits-eligible employees time off with pay to observe the following holidays:

 University Holidays

 Official State Holidays UCA Scheduled Holidays

 New Year's Day New Year's Day

 Dr. Martin Luther King Jr. Third Monday in January

-Dav
+Day

 George Washington/Daisy Gatson Transferred to Holiday Break

 Bates Day

 Memorial Day Last Monday in May

 Independence Day July 4th

 Labor Day First Monday in September

 Veterans Day Transferred to Holiday Break

 Thanksgiving Fourth Thursday in November

 (Friday by governor's declaration only)

 Christmas Christmas Eve and Christmas Day

 Employee's Birthday Transferred to Holiday Break

 According to state procedures, holidays falling on Sunday are normally observed on the following Monday, and holidays falling on Saturday are normally observed on the preceding Friday.
 Full-time employees are eligible for holiday leave at full pay.
 The above holidays represent the minimum number of days that will be observed.
+Extra days may be needed during the holiday break.
+Employees can use annual leave and/or compensatory time to cover any extra days not covered by a holiday needed during the December holiday break.
 Please refer to the Holiday Calendar on the UCA website for the current schedule.

-Due to the requirements of the university in providing educational services, certain holidays are observed at a time different from that observed by other state agencies.
-UCA employees may be required to work on certain legal holidays that occur while school is in session; however, university employees do receive the same number of holidays as other state employees.
-The holiday schedule may be adjusted based upon the needs of the university and/or designation by the state.
+Due to the requirements of the University in providing educational services, certain holidays are observed at a time different from that observed by other state agencies.
+University employees may be required to work on certain legal holidays that occur while school is in session; however, University employees do receive the same number of holidays as other state employees.
+The holiday schedule may be adjusted based upon the needs of the University and/or designation by the state.

-UCA will accommodate reasonable leave requests to observe special religious holidays not mentioned above.
+The University will accommodate reasonable leave requests to observe special religious holidays not mentioned above.
 Requests in writing should be completed at least two weeks in advance and filed with the department head.
 Time off may be granted as annual leave or leave-without-pay if no leave is accrued.